-6.2.
-USING PARALLEL MODE TO RUN AN AIR CONDITIONER (13,500-15,000 BTU)
+5.6.
+POWERING AN AIR CONDITIONER (13,500 BTU)

-You can power a single 13.5K to 15K BTU air conditioner when using two compatible POWERHOUSE[®] generators in parallel mode.
-It is important to follow these steps and use a start capacitor.
+You can power a single 13.5K air conditioner, however it is important to follow these steps and use a start capacitor.

-- 1. Bring the generators up to normal operating temperatures before applying the air conditioning load. - 2.
+- 1. Bring the generator up to normal operating temperatures before applying the air conditioning load. - 2.
 Always allow a 2 minute wait period when manually cycling an air conditioner off and on.
 A longer wait period may be required under unusually hot weather conditions. - 3.
 Additionally, all other loads should be turned off until the air conditioner has started and is performing normally.
 It is also important to follow the air conditioner manufacturer's instructions for starting and restarting for proper operation.

-6.2.1.
+5.6.1.
 Using a Start Capacitor When Powering an Air Conditioner

-It is recommended that you use an air conditioner that has a built-in starter capacitor.
+It is recommended that you use an air conditioner that has a built-in start capacitor.
 A start capacitor in an air conditioner helps provide immediate starting power so that the air condition doesn't pull too much current during startup.
 If there is no start capacitor, the air conditioner can overload the generator by pulling too much starting current.